starchildluke/centiskorch/src/content/favourites/my-favourite-pokemon-gens.md

 **Score**: 5/10

 **My thoughts**: There has to be a loser and it honestly wasn't hard to put Gen 7 at the bottom.
 SM/USUM suffered greatly from a bloated storyline with way too many cut scenes that stilted my enjoyment of the games.
 There were plenty of good Pokémon but the poor gameplay outweighed them.

+And if you want to know what [my favourite Pokémon games](/favourites/my-favourite-pokemon-games/) are, I have a page for that too!